Skip to main content

 ├── llm/ # LLM client (via aiclientjs)

-├── writer/ # Test output parser & file writer
+├── writer/ # Output parser & file writer (fence state machine)

 ├── generate.ts # Main orchestrator